Elections in Kerala: Local Body elections

-At present, there are 1200 local governments in Kerala, which includes 941 Grama Panchayats, 152 Block Panchayats, 14 District Panchayats, 77 Taluks, 87 Municipalities and 6 Municipal Corporations.
+At present, there are 1200 local governments in Kerala, which includes 941 Grama Panchayats, 152 Block Panchayats, 14 District Panchayats, 87 Municipalities and 6 Municipal Corporations.

 The last Election to the Local Self-government Institutions in Kerala (Panchayat Elections) was held in 2020 december.
 The results were announced on 16 december 2020.
 Next local body elections are scheduled to be held in 2025.